jfhenriques/php-mvc/README.md

 Small and efficient PHP MCV Framework.

-This framework was developed for a project, following the MVC design pattern, now it was stripped from it, and released independently.
+I developed this framework, following the MVC design pattern, for a project, now it was stripped from it, and released independently.